 Get your fill of history in the National Historical Park in Lower Town Harpers Ferry.
 The Park offers tons of placards with information about churches, roads, and other buildings are scattered throughout the area for viewing.
 There are trails for light walking along the river.
 The park is pet friendly and welcomes our furry friends.

-Ties to Warm Battles, and Movements
+Ties to War Battles and Movements

 Harpers Ferry has deep ties to John Brown and his riad on the town to seize the national armory that was once there.
 U.S. Marines under the command of Robert E. Lee caught and sentenced Brown to death.
 He was hanged at the court house in Charles Town.
 Placards, replicas, and refurbished buildings line the Lower Town with its history.